Home > Plumbing > Choosing the Right Plumbing Pipes

 PEX

-Cross-linked polyethylene (PEX) is a plastic pipe that has recently gained popularity in residential and commercial plumbing.
-Unlike rigid and sturdy PVC pipes, PEX pipes are thin, flexible tubes that can be threaded through walls and floors effortlessly.
-PEX pipes are particularly resistant to leaks and ruptures due to their lack of joints and seams, as well as the plastic’s ability to expand and contract.
+Cross-linked polyethylene (PEX) is another type of plastic pipe that has recently become popular for use in both residential and commercial plumbing.
+Unlike PVC pipes, which are rigid and strong, PEX pipes are thin, flexible tubes that can be easily woven through walls and floors.
+The lack of joints and seams combined with the plastic’s ability to expand and contract make PEX pipes especially resistant to leaks and ruptures.

-However, similar to PVC, PEX’s plastic material can deteriorate when exposed to UV or hot water.
-As a result, PEX tubing is unsuitable for outdoor use, and any applications involving hot water should be handled by connecting to copper piping.
+Like PVC, the plastic PEX material can degrade with UV or hot water exposure.
+PEX tubing should not be used outdoors and any hot water applications should be handled via a connection to copper piping.

 Brass

-Brass is one of the most long-lasting plumbing pipes and an excellent option for hot water supply lines and large-scale water distribution systems such as tanks, wells, and pumps.
-Brass is an alloy, and its properties depend on the ratio of copper used in its production.
-Brass is soft and can easily form a tight seal, and if the brass contains approximately 67-85% copper, it is highly resistant to rust.
+One of the longest-lasting types of plumbing pipes, brass is an ideal choice for hot water supply lines and large-scale distribution of water via systems like tanks, wells, and pumps.
+Brass is an alloy, and the ratio of copper used in its production directly impacts its capabilities.
+The softness of brass makes it easy to form a tight seal and, so long as the brass used for the piping is approximately 67-85% copper, it will be extremely resistant to rust.

-However, brass alloys may contain lead, so it is crucial to ensure that pipes used for water supply are lead-free.
-If lead-free pipes are used, brass piping is just as safe for drinking water as copper.
-In fact, brass was commonly used throughout homes before copper piping became widely used in residential applications.
+Because brass alloy can contain lead, it’s crucial to make sure it’s not present in pipes used for the water supply.
+So long as lead-free pipes are used, brass piping is just as safe as copper for drinking water.
+In fact, brass was regularly used throughout homes before copper piping became common in residential use.

 Galvanized